DIY Concrete Fire Bowl

 • concrete mix

-• (Substitute both fibers and mix for DCI Concrete Countertop Mix and save a few bucks.)
+• (Substitute both fibers and mix for DC Concrete Countertop Mix and save a few bucks.)

 • decorative glass